whoisorioki/dashboard/md/status.md

 2. **GraphQL-First Data Fetching**

-   - Not all dashboard components use GraphQL queries; some still use REST.
+   - All dashboard components now use GraphQL queries and codegen hooks; REST is deprecated.
-   - Batching of dashboard data in a single GraphQL query is not fully implemented.
+   - Batching of dashboard data in a single GraphQL query is in progress for some pages.

-3. **Migration to Apache ECharts**
+3. **Migration to Nivo/ECharts**

-   - Several chart components still use Recharts; ECharts migration is incomplete.
+   - Several chart components are still being migrated from Recharts.
+Migration to Nivo/ECharts is in progress.

 4. **Role-Based Access Control (RBAC) & Authentication**